 I was appointed a PD in circumstances where I did not fit the mould of the dozens of excellent barristers who had come before me.
 I had never worked as a solicitor at Legal Aid or the Western Aboriginal Legal Service.
 I could not tell war stories of low wages, tough conditions and battling prosecutors in the bad lands of Walgett, Dubbo or Broken Hill.
 Thankfully his Honour was prepared to overcome these shortcomings and I am very glad that you did.
 Thank you.

 My six and a half years as a public defender have been the best of my professional life.
-Everyone talks (I think a little jealously) about the great that PDs get to work on.
+Everyone talks (I think a little jealously) about the great work that the PDs get to work on.

 The Public Defenders Chambers is filled with barristers from whom I learned an enormous amount.
 It has a collegiate culture which is second to none, we do not fight over clients, or sit in our chambers wondering why our neighbours are getting brief in matters that we should be briefed in, we do not worry about hwo is making more money.
 There is none of that.
 We just get on with.

-When one of us had a success in a difficult appeal or trial, Mark or now Belinda Rigg SC the current Senior Public Defender would send an email around congratulating that person for their work and their success, and for many of us it is the only vicarious success we have had, it is a touch job.
+When one of us had a success in a difficult appeal or trial, Mark or now Belinda Rigg SC, the current Senior Public Defender would send an email around congratulating that person for their work and their success, and for many of us it is the only vicarious success we have had, it is a touch job.
 But surrounded by the excellent people I was surrounded by I loved it.

 I want to mention one public defender by name, that is Angus Webb.
 I met Angus in 2012 and he has been a great mentor to me.
 I remember when I first met Angus.
 He told me he mainly did murder trials and I commented on how stressful that must be, only for him to respond “Not really, mate, it’s just an assault with one less witness.”
 I did come to learn that was something of an understatement.

-Statistically Angus is probably the most successful barrister at the PDs, continually winning cases that appear hopeless and one of the things I love about Angus is that he is never too busy to talk and he is never too busy to run another case whether it is in the Supreme Court or the District Court.
+Statistically Angus is probably the most successful barrister at the PDs, continually winning cases that appear hopeless and one of the things I love about Angus is that he is never too busy to talk and he is never too busy to run another case, whether it is in the Supreme Court or the District Court.
 He has an enviable work record and works tirelessly.

 I would also like to thank Geoff Bellew, a former Justice of the Supreme Court, now presiding over the Parole Authority where he is this morning in Parramatta and unavailable to be here.
 I met Geoff in 2007 during the Bar readers course when he was one of the tutors, along with my now colleague Judge Graham Turnbull SC.

-Geoff and I hit it off, notwithstanding the fact that I know nothing about rugby league and could not talk to him about that but he was good enough to give me advice, help me with my Commonwealth work and ultimately write the forward to the three editions of my book.
+Geoff and I hit it off, notwithstanding the fact that I know nothing about rugby league and could not talk to him about that, but he was good enough to give me advice, help me with my Commonwealth work and ultimately write the forward to the three editions of my book.
 When he was a judge, I appeared before him many times in both the Supreme Court in trials and in the CCA and he was the first person to encourage me to apply for silk in 2021, followed by Belinda Rigg and Janet Manual, for which I am grateful.

 I also want to say thank you to all the people, including my new colleagues on the District Court who have sent me messages of congratulations over the last week.